Alejogb1/job-board/blog-data/contrastive-autoencoder-loss-in-pytorch.md

 id: "contrastive-autoencoder-loss-in-pytorch"
 ---

-Okay so you're wrestling with contrastive loss in a variational autoencoder setup using PyTorch right I've been there man trust me its a deep rabbit hole but once you get it it's like magic lets break it down
+you're wrestling with contrastive loss in a variational autoencoder setup using PyTorch right I've been there man trust me its a deep rabbit hole but once you get it it's like magic lets break it down

 First off lets clarify the core ideas before we jump to code specifics you got your standard VAE a latent space encoder decoder the whole shebang Then you are looking at incorporating contrastive loss you’re basically pushing for a representation space where similar data points are grouped closer and dissimilar ones are further apart This is different from the standard VAE’s reconstruction objective which just tries to match the input this adds a layer of semantic structure that is pretty useful